prometheusresearch/rios/docs/source/instrument_specification.rst

 ``identifiable``
     :Type: Boolean
-    :Description: Indicates whether or not the reponse for this Field will (or can) contain information that can be used to identify the subject or respondant.
+    :Description: Indicates whether or not the response for this Field will (or can) contain information that can be used to identify the subject or respondent.
 This is typically used to flag fields that would contain information that could be classified as "Protected Health Information" (`HIPAA PHI`_), "Personally
                   Identifiable Information" (`NIST PII`_), "Personal Data"